melaniewalsh/melaniewalsh.org/index.md

 ---

-Hi, I'm Melanie Walsh, and I'm an incoming Assistant Professor (formerly Assistant Teaching Professor) in the [Information School at the University of Washington](https://ischool.uw.edu/people/faculty/profile/melwalsh).
+Hi, I'm Melanie Walsh, and I'm an Assistant Professor in the [Information School at the University of Washington](https://ischool.uw.edu/people/faculty/profile/melwalsh).
 Before joining the faculty at UW, I was a Postdoctoral Associate in Information Science at [Cornell University](https://infosci.cornell.edu/content/walsh), where I worked with [David Mimno](https://mimno.infosci.cornell.edu/).
 Before that, I received my PhD in English & American Literature from [Washington University in St. Louis](https://english.wustl.edu/), where I was a Fellow in the [Humanities Digital Workshop](https://hdw.wustl.edu/).
 My research interests include data science, digital humanities, cultural analytics, LIS, social media, and American literature & culture---preferably all of the above combined.

 I am currently at work on a book project, [*When Postwar American Fiction Went Viral: Protest, Profit, and Popular Readers in the 21st Century*](/book), which follows the social media afterlives of American authors.
 I also designed and released a free, open-source textbook, [*Introduction to Cultural Analytics & Python*](https://melaniewalsh.github.io/Intro-Cultural-Analytics/features/welcome.html), which introduces the programming language Python to people interested in the humanities and social science.